lob/litmus/README.md

 * `Litmus.validate/2`

 If the data is valid, the function returns {:ok, data}.
-The data returned willbe coerced according to the schema defined.
+The data returned will be coerced according to the schema defined.

 If the data passed does not follow the rules defined in the schema, the function returns {:error, error_message}.
 It will also return error, in case we have a field in data, whose rule is not defined in the schema.